-About setting up a global cluster environment for SF Oracle RAC guidelines.
+Configuring a global cluster for environment with parallel clusters requires the coordination of many component setup tasks.
+The procedures provided here are guidelines.
 You will need the Veritas InfoScale Disaster Recovery Implementation Guide to install and configure SF Oracle RAC on each cluster.